ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

             -u root \
             jenkins/jenkins:lts

-    If you still need the old setup with python & maven installed locally, use `jenkins-artemis` instead of `jenkins/jenkins:lts`
+    If you still need the old setup with python & maven installed locally, use `jenkins-artemis` instead of `jenkins/jenkins:lts`.
+    Also note that you can omit the ``-u root``, ``-v /var/run/docker.sock:/var/run/docker.sock`` and ``-v /usr/bin/docker:/usr/bin/docker:ro`` parameters, if you do not want to run Docker builds on the Jenkins master (but e.g. use remote agents).

 8. Open Jenkins in your browser (e.g. ``localhost:8080``) and setup the admin user account (install all suggested plugins).
 You can get the